MahdadGhasemian/hermit-crab/README.md

 ## Restore Backup

-For instnce restore postgresql data
+Example: Restoring PostgreSQL Data

-- Scale down
+1- Scale down the PostgreSql StatefulSet:

 ```bash
 kubectl scale statefulset.apps/postgresql --replicas=0 -n postgresql
 ```

+2- Wait for the volume to be detached

+- Monitor the volume status until it is detached.

+3- Note the Current Volume Name:

+- For example `pvc-1be4dafb-399f-40d4-ac87-205eb56c2f44`.

+4- Delete the old Volume via Longhorn GUI.

+- Navigate to the longhorn GUI and delete the specified volume.

+5- Restore the Backup to a New Volume.

-- use the Longhorn GUI to restore the backup to a new volume (named appropriately).
-For instance `restored-data-1`
+- Use the Longhorn GUI to restore the backup to a new volume with the same name noted in step 3 (`pvc-1be4dafb-399f-40d4-ac87-205eb56c2f44`).

-- Wait for the restore to finish.
+6- Wait for the Rrestore process to complete.

-- Delete the old Volume by Longhorn GUI.
-- Create PV/PVC
+7- Create PV/PVC:

+- Navigate to the lonhorn GUI > Volume > at the right side of volume named `pvc-1be4dafb-399f-40d4-ac87-205eb56c2f44` open operation button > select `Create PV/PVC`
+- Ensure the `Create PVC` option is checked
+- Ensure the `Use Previous PVC` option is checked

-- Wait until the PV/PVC being available.
+8 - Wait until the PV/PVC to be Available.

-- Scale up
+9- Scale Up the PostgreSQL StatefulSet:

 ```bash
 kubectl scale statefulset.apps/postgresql --replicas=1 -n postgresql